keruDev/postit-rs/README.md

 - [Commands](#commands) and [flags](#flags) to manage tasks and files.
 - Supported file and database formats to persist data (described in the [persisters](#persister) flag).
 - Configuration file to change postit's behavior (more info in the [Configuration](#configuration) section).
-- Tasks are displayed differently depending on their priority and wether they are checked or not.
+- Tasks are displayed differently depending on their priority and whether they are checked or not.

 Roadmap:
 - [x] XML support